 Scientists claim it’s like being in the Florida keys 150 years ago—abundant endemic flora and fauna, flourishing coral reefs patrolled by giant groupers and schools of sharks.
 An accidental Eden?
 Not exactly.
 Stringent government rules combined with an organic agriculture —due to a lack of fertilizers—have preserved Cuba as a living laboratory of endemic riches and agricultural sustainability.
 The limited number of cars and boats together with the absence of conspicuous consumption have conspired to conserve the environment.
 Cuba did something radically different and could become the model of how to do it right ecologically.
 An opportunity the rest of us have lost.
 Could it be that Cuba’s lasting revolution is green not red?

 "I knew that Cuba is a special place culturally, but I had no idea about its natural riches.
 A splendid achievement to visualize species and endemism on one map designed for birders, divers, general eco travelers as well as arm chair travelers.
-Beautiful maps, great photographs and an editorial take that changes how we look at the Cuban revolution.
-The take on Havana architecture and music alone is worth the price. "
+Beautiful maps, detailed photographs and an editorial perspective that may change how we look at the Cuban revolution.
+The riff on Havana architecture and music alone is worth the price. "

 - Ron Dorfman ★★★★★ (out of 5 stars)